Uniswap/docs/SDK_versioned_docs/version-1.0.0/reference/03-computation.md

 This function computes market details for the passed reserves data.
 Markets are defined as ETH&lt;&gt;ERC20, ERC20&lt;&gt;ETH, or ERC20&lt;&gt;ERC20 pairs, where the first currency is the input and the second is the output.
 Reserves must be specified for both the input and output currency.

-- In the case of ETH, `undefined` should be passed as the reserves data. <Link to='/docs/v1/SDK/data/#getttokenreserves'>`getTokenReserves`</Link>formatted ERC20 reserves, or the requisite data can be fetched manually and passed in.
+- In the case of ETH, `undefined` should be passed as the reserves data. [`getTokenReserves`](/sdk/1.0.0/reference/data/#getttokenreserves) formatted ERC20 reserves, or the requisite data can be fetched manually and passed in.

 - Rates are calculated to 18 decimal places of precision.